Exception Handling in Dart

 Why Is Exception Handling Needed?

 Exceptions provide the means to separate the details of what to do when something out of the ordinary happens from the main logic of a program.
 Therefore, exceptions must be handled to prevent the application from unexpected termination.
+Here are some reasons why exception handling is necessary:

 - To avoid abnormal termination of the program.